 Preservation Kentucky Excellence in Preservation Awards

-2023 Recipients Demonstrate the Positive Economic and Social Impact of Historic Buildings
+2023 Award Recipients Demonstrate the Positive Economic and Social Impact of Historic Preservation

 Each year thousands of Kentuckians work tirelessly to preserve Kentucky’s legacy reflected in our historic buildings, structures, landscapes and prehistoric sites.
 Preservation Kentucky established the Excellence in Preservation Awards in 2012 to recognize exceptional accomplishments in the preservation, rehabilitation and interpretation of our architectural and cultural heritage, and to distinguish best practices in the field.
 The awards feature people and projects from rural and urban communities throughout the state, and their stories are inspirational, encouraging reminders of how historic preservation strengthens communities, fosters economic development, maintains and creates jobs, and contributes to our quality of life.
 The wide range of recipients is a testament to our statewide reach and the preservation community.
 View the list of recipients since 2012 > Preservation Kentucky Excellence Award Recipients 2012-2019